 “We want this to be used throughout Africa, and the Caribbean, and South America, and to run in parallel with the financial system of the developing world, and eventually consume it, and transform it from the outside, as opposed to what Ripple is trying to do which is transform it from the inside.
 I don’t wanna go down that road.”

-I’d like to know more about the special security features ADA is bringing to the table.
-You’ve heard of the Coincheck Exchange attack that happened recently–in response, NEM introduced a tracking feature to there Blockchain to render the sale of coins useless.
+I’d like to know more about the security features that ADA is bringing to the table.
+You’ve heard of the recent hack on Coincheck –in response, NEM introduced a tracking feature to its blockchain to render the stolen coins useless.
 Is there anything similar being planned by ADA?

 He continued to say that while subsets of a ledger may act in a traceable or more centralized fashion, he takes issue with the modification of a protocol.
 “When it’s built into the protocol itself, I think that that’s an incredible moral hazard, it’s a huge danger.
 The whole point of cryptocurrencies to avoid capital controls and civil asset forfeiture, and these types of fungibility attacks, which damage liberty and personal property.
 We already have a system that works.”